FraPorta/exp_assignment3/README.md

 Here the content of the folders contained in this repository is explained

 ### Config
-Contains the yaml configuration file for the joint_position_controller and joint_state_controller, managed by the ros_control plugin
+Contains the configuration file for Rviz
 ### Documentation
 Contains the html documentation of the project (in order to see it, open the *index.html* file in a web browser like Chrome or Firefox)
 ### Launch
+Contains the necessary launch files. gmapping.launch and move_base.launch are used to launch the two packages from the other launch files.
-Contains two launch files.
-One (*gazebo_world.launch*) is for showing on gazebo the simulated world and spawning  the human, the robot, the ball and their relative action servers and joint controller.
+*simulation.launch* opens the gazebo simulation (spawning the robot, the human, the balls and the world) and Rviz and launches the gmapping package.
-The other one is for the behaviour architecture that manages the robot and ball movements.
+*scripts.launch* runs the nodes in the *src* folder and *move_base* and loads the parameters in the server
-### Scripts
+### Param
-Contains the two action servers python files: *go_to_point_ball.py* and *go_to_point_robot.py*
+Contains the yaml files that define the parameters needed to run the *move_base* package
 ### Src
 Contains the four python files (the components) of the main architecture: *human_interaction_gen.py*, *behaviour_controller.py*, *motion_controller.py* and *ball_tracking.py*
 ### Urdf
-Contains the descriptions of the robot model, the ball and their relative gazebo files, and the description of the human.
-The description of the robot has been modified to include two new links and corresponding joints, a fixed one for the neck and a revolute for the head.
-Moreover a transmission motor has been included to make the robot head position controllable using the ros_control plugin.
+Contains the descriptions of the robot model and the gazebo file, and the description of the human.
 ### Worlds
-in the worlds folder there is the description of the simulation world that will be loaded on gazebo.
+in the worlds folder there is the description of the house that will be loaded on gazebo.

 ## Installation and running procedure